-Lake County Zone-The season length may be 100 days.
-The dark goose limit is 4, including not more than 2 white-fronted geese and 1 cackling Canada goose.
+Lake County Zone-The daily dark goose bag limit may not include more than 2 white-fronted geese.

-Western Zone-In the Special Canada Goose Management Area, except for designated areas, there shall be no open season on Canada geese.
-In the designated areas, individual quotas shall be established which collectively shall not exceed 165 dusky Canada geese.
+Western Zone-In the Special Canada Goose Management Area, except for designated areas, there will be no open season on Canada geese.
+In the designated areas, individual quotas will be established that collectively will not exceed 165 dusky Canada geese.
 See section on quota zones.
 In those designated areas, the daily bag limit of dark geese is 4 and may include 4 cackling Canada geese.

-4 cackling Canada geese.
-Utah: The daily bag limit for dark geese is 3 geese.
+Utah: The daily bag limit for dark

+geese is 3 geese.